CloudBoltSoftware/terraform-provider-onefuse/docs/resources/onefuse_dns_record.md

 # <onefuse_dns_policy> Resource

-Description of what this resource does, with links to official app/service documentation.
+Use this resource to create a DNS record.

 ## Example Usage